ksingh25/webserial/README.md

 `sudo usermod -a -G dialout $USER`

+Correct the .txt file path and device path (default is /dev/ttyUSB0) in readserial.py if needed.
+Launch something on the serial port, for example a programm on ESP32 that prints something to serial port.

-Then open two terminals.
+Open two terminals.
 On first terminal launch readserial.py

 `python3 readserial.py`